pdxjohnny/LangChain-in-Kubernetes/README.md

 ## 2. Create Containers

 After clonning the projetc go to each Folder to create each container (docker).
-There is a dockerfile on each folder with the instructions (In this case we will add it as an Intel processor) :
+There is a dockerfile on each folder with the instructions (In this case we will add it as an Intel processor, your should change according your platform) :

 Create REACT front end container
 ```{python}